olleicua/docu-js/README.md

 ## on the state of this documentation

 I plan to improve this documentation a bunch as the project develops.
 Right now its very much in proof of concept mode.

+### Build

-Build uses rollup for the library itself and babel for compiling JSX to JS (see package.json for build commands).
+Build uses rollup for the library itself and babel for compiling JSX to JS.

+`npm run build` compliles the library itself using rollup `npm run build_demo` uses babel to compile the demo from JSX to JS `npm run build_all` runs build and build demo

+## usage examples

 What follows is are some basic examples of what the library is capable of.
 More detailed examples are in the demo folder.

-## usage examples

 ### generating static html: